 About nine million years ago, volcanoes still rumbled in Berkeley and mastodon herds thrived in Contra Costa County.
 Come see a full fossil cast made from a mastodon excavated from Mt.
 Diablo’s southern slope.

 Harley the T. rex

 The bite force of the T. rex was 3,000 pounds, and looking at this skull you can see why.
 This Tyrannosaurus Rex fossil skull cast was discovered at the Cretaceous Hell Creek formation in Montana.

-Marcy the chinchilla and her two new babies, Peanut and Cashew, live at the Hall but are native to the Andes Mountains in South America.
+Marcy, Peanut, and Cashew the chinchillas live at the Hall, but are native to the Andes Mountains in South America.
 They can usually be found sleeping during the day, but are most active at dawn and dusk.

 Here you’ll find hermit crabs, Indian walking sticks, a Chilean Rose Hair tarantula, and Madagascar hissing cockroaches.
 All these animals have a protective shell-like skeleton on the outside of their bodies called an exoskeleton.

 If you visit while the Animal Discovery Room is open, you can hold and touch rabbits, snakes, lizards, frogs, and dozens of other critters.
 Get more information and hours.

 Meet Kelby the iguana, the chinchilla family, and all the insects in the insect zoo.
 Look at a Triceratops still encased in the surrounding rock.

 Find out what various animals eat, how they move, where they live, and how they adapt to their environments.
 Observe the behavior and habitats of a variety of species, both local and exotic.
 Compare the size of dinosaur bones to your own.

 Build a Better World